ruohuawang/NL2SQL/README.md

 ### 2. unsloth-grpo.py

-This script implements Group Relative Policy Optimization (GRPO), a reinforcement learning approach that doesn't require separate reward and policy models.
+This script implements Group Relative Policy Optimization (GRPO), a reinforcement learning approach with outcome-based and rule-based rewards that doesn't require separate reward and value models.

 **Key components:**
 - Model initialization with DeepSeek-Distill-Qwen-1.5b-math